grobenmarketing/r7-creative-branding/Brand Pillars/01-brand-positioning.md

 ### 1. We Don't "Manage Social Media"—We Manage Your Digital Pulse

-During critical decision moments through our proprietary **"You Capture, We Create"** system, we ensure:
+During vital decision moments through our proprietary **"You Capture, We Create"** system, we ensure:
-- Recent proof of active work
+- Recent proof of active work (Google Business Profile, Social Media)
-- Authentic team and process visibility
+- Authentic team and process visibility that build trust
-- Consistent presence across all 3 platforms customers check
+- Consistent signs of life across all search profiles and social media profiles customers check

 > **See:** [[02-unique-value-proposition|Unique Value Proposition]] for complete system details

 ### 2. Everything Flows from Your Brand Pillars

-Most agencies skip strategy or charge $2,000-$2,500 extra.
+Most agencies skip strategy or charge $1,500 extra.
 We create a complete 6-part **Brand Pillars & Marketing Position document** for free as part of onboarding.
 Everything flows from this:
 - Content strategy
 - Optimization priorities
 - Posting calendar
 - Messaging consistency
+- Website Copy
+- Ads
+- Captions
+- Print Media
+This super useful foundational copywriting piece will bring clarity to every piece of marketing content.

 **No guesswork.
 Just systematic execution.**

 ### 3. Alignment Across the 4-Minute Decision Window

-We create alignment across **Google Business Profile → Social Media → Website** so customers see consistent proof you're:
+We create alignment across **Google Business Profile → Website → Social Media** so customers see consistent proof you're:
 - Active (not dead/closed)
 - Available (not too busy)
 - Legitimate (real people, real work)

-### 4. We Optimize for Decision-Making, Not Vanity Metrics
+### 4. We Optimize for Decision-Making, Not Feel-Good Metrics

 We don't chase:
 - Follower counts